ronnain/angular-experimentation2/docs/signal-store-optimistic.md

 - `optimisticPatch`: Patch specific fields in the query value.
 - `reload`: Reload the query when the mutation is loading or resolved.
 - `filter`: Target specific queries by identifier.
 (Mandatory when working with a `queryById` or `mutationById`)

+## Data Flow Principle - Best Practices

+Query state represents the server state in your application.
+When a query state changes, any associated client state is automatically updated.
+For the most efficient workflow:

+1. Associate query results with dedicated client state
+2. When performing mutations, use optimistic updates on the query state
+3. Let the changes automatically flow to the client state

+This approach maintains a single source of truth and ensures consistency between server and client representations.